alf-p-steinbach/Expressive-Cpp/README.md

 <sub><i><b>sort_items_of</b> is an Expressive C++ convenience wrapper around
 <b>std::sort</b>: generally it's much less to write, and more clear.</i></sub>

+A `wrapped_array` can of course also be used in ordinary expressions, e.g.

 ## asdasd